Flat Top Manor (Milepost 294) was the summer home of Moses and Bertha Lindau Cone.

 Born in 1857 in Jonesboro, Tennessee, Moses Cone began his career in his father's wholesale grocery business.
-Moses and his brother eventually moved into the textile industry.
-The Cone mills produced the high quality blue denim fabric, which earned Moses Cone the title "the Denim King."
+Moses and his brother, Ceasar, eventually moved into the textile industry.
+Their mills produced the high quality denim fabric, which earned Moses Cone the title "the Denim King."

 Moses and his wife Bertha spent several summers at the estate enjoying the mountains and entertaining guests.
 In 1908, a few years after completing the Manor house, Moses Cone died.
 Bertha outlived her husband by 39 years.
 When she died in 1947 the estate was turned over to the Cone Memorial Hospital as a "public pleasuring ground."
 In 1950, the hospital donated the estate to the Blue Ridge Parkway.